 Maeve Brennan is an artist based in London and currently resident of Somerset House Studios.
 She works with moving image and installation to explore the political and historical resonance of material and place.
 Recent solo exhibitions include The Drift at Chisenhale Gallery, London; Spike Island Bristol and The Whitworth, University of Manchester (all 2017) and Jerusalem Pink, OUTPOST, Norwich (2016).
 She was educated at Goldsmiths, University of London and was a fellow of the Home Workspace Program at Ashkal Alwan in Beirut (2013-14).
 She is a co-founder of Sharna Pax, a film collective working between the fields of visual art, anthropology and documentary.
 She was the recipient of the Jerwood/FVU Award 2018.

-Mossi forecasts: reading weather in Burkina Faso is a collaboration between King's College London's Department of Geography and artist Maeve Brennan, brokered and supported by the Cultural Institute at King’s in partnership with Somerset House Studios.
+Mossi forecasts: reading weather in Burkina Faso is a collaboration between King's College London's Department of Geography and artist Maeve Brennan, brokered and supported by the university's Culture team in partnership with Somerset House Studios.